Elbasan: Culture

-About 7 km away from Elbasan there is an old monastery and orthodox church where notably Saint Jovan Vladimir was buried until 1995 when his remains were transferred to the Orthodox Cathedral in Tirana, being brought back to the monastery only for his feast days.
+About 7 km away from Elbasan is the location of the orthodox Saint John Vladimir's Church (Albanian: Kisha e Shën Gjon Vlladimirit) built by Albanian monarch Karl Thopia and his son Gjergj Thopia in 1381.
+Notably, Saint Jovan Vladimir was buried at the church until 1995 when his remains were transferred to the Orthodox Cathedral in Tirana, being brought back to the monastery only for his feast days.

 Elbasan is home to the National Autocephalous Albanian Church (Kisha Autoqefale Kombetare), a relatively new Orthodox Autocephalous church that split from the Albanian Orthodox Church in 1995.
 Father Nikolle Marku is the leader of the new denomination.

 Elbasan is also home to a Catholic church.